Fantaland/BlenderQ-Windows/README.md

 # BrenderQue
-## BrenderQue is a project that allows you to que Blender files to render. ##
+BrenderQue is a project that allows you to que Blender files to render.

+## Update and Changelog ##
 --Version 0.1a--

 This first edition is quite simple.
 You can put your file path in the input box, and click "add job".  if you add multiple jobs, it will wait until one is finished to start the next.
 It will make sure all files get rendered in the que.
 Check out the user manual if you need help using BrenderQue